mlcommons/inference_policies/submission_checklist.md

 - [ ] Other, please specify:

 Please fill in the following tables adding lines as necessary:
+97%-tile latency is required for NMT only.
+99%-tile is required for all other models.

 ### Single Stream Results Table
 | SUT Name | Benchmark | Query Count | Accuracy |